- Reference Number: HEY870/2024

 Who should I contact if I want to discuss my dialysis?

-You can either talk to your named dialysis nurse, team leader, the dialysis unit manager, your doctor or an appointment will be made to see your kidney consultant.
+You can either talk to your named dialysis nurse, team leader, the dialysis unit manager, your GP or an appointment will be made to see your kidney consultant.

 Who should I contact if I feel unwell?

-Contact your doctor or local Emergency Department, especially if you have missed more than one dialysis session.
+Contact your GP or local Emergency Department, especially if you have missed more than one dialysis session.
+Do not wait until your next session if you feel unwell.